-If your Plan coverage is continued while you are absent from work and you do not make the required employee contributions while absent, and you terminate employment before making up the unpaid contributions, the unpaid contributions can be withheld from any vacation payout you might be entitled to.
+If your Plan coverage is continued while you are absent from work and you do not make the required employee contributions while absent, and you terminate employment before making up the unpaid contributions, the unpaid contributions can be withheld from any Paid Annual Leave (PAL) payout you might be entitled to.

-For the exact contributions required by the EHP Medical and Vision Plans, please contact Human Resources.
+For the exact contributions required by the EHP Medical, Dental and Vision Plans, please refer to your enrollment materials or contact the HR Support Center.
+Suburban pays the full cost of your Short Term Disability benefits.

-The EHP Medical Plan
+The EHP Medical Plan - Direct Primary Care

-The EHP Medical Plan described in this SPD is designed to provide you and your family with quality health care services in the most cost effective settings.
+The EHP Medical Plan - Direct Primary Care described in this SPD is designed to provide you and your family with quality health care services in the most cost effective settings.
 The EHP Medical Plan offers you the security of a wide range of health care benefits, including coverage for inpatient and outpatient hospital care, medical and surgical services, prescription drugs and mental health and substance use disorder services.
 The EHP Medical Plan also offers vital preventive care benefits, such as coverage for routine physicals; well-woman care, including Pap tests and mammograms, and well-child care, including immunizations and check-ups.